aragon/ve-governance/README.md

 - [ ] I have updated the `.env` with these parameters
 - [ ] I have updated the `CurveConstantLib` and `Clock` with any new constants.
 - [ ] All my unit tests pass
-- [ ] I have run a fork test in `fork-deploy` mode against the OSx contracts on my target testnet
+- [ ] I have run a fork test in `new-factory` mode against the OSx contracts on my target testnet
 - [ ] I have deployed my contracts successfully to a target testnet
-- [ ] I have confirmed my tests still work in `fork-existing` mode with the live tokens and the factory.
+- [ ] I have confirmed my tests still work in `existing-factory` mode with the live tokens and the factory.
 - [ ] I have run the same workflow against the mainnet I wish to deploy on
 - [ ] I have previewed my deploy
 - [ ] My deployer address is a fresh wallet or setup for repeat production deploys in a safe manner.